 Mount Royal University cares about the success of our students, faculty and staff.
 To help support that success, we offer a wide range of personalized health services to our campus community.

 This website showcases the many resources available on campus to foster positive mental health and to offer support for those with mental illness challenges and concerns.

 As society’s awareness of mental health grows, the stigma is reduced, and Mount Royal University is working to create an inclusive, safe and vibrant learning and working environment where supporting mental health is an institutional priority.

-The P2PMH Leaders meet weekly to plan their initiatives and engage in training opportunities.
+The P2PMHE meet weekly to plan their initiatives and engage in training opportunities.
 Additional time commitments include a weekend in September for initial training, event times as determined by the group throughout the course of the semester, and other additional training opportunities as they arise.

 The application period for the 2018-2019 school year is now CLOSED.

 Please check back in the spring of 2019 for future opportunities.